DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-a second apparatus that communicates with the first apparatus, wherein the second apparatus obtains a first public key of the first apparatus generated based on a first private key of the first apparatus (network device (second apparatus) , receives request comprise of public key of the user device.
-Haque: Abs.);
+wherein, the second apparatus obtains a first public key of the first apparatus [the first public key being generated based on a first private key of the fist apparatus] (AN: page 4, para.
+3),

-the second apparatus transmits to the first apparatus, a second public key of the second apparatus [generated based on a second private key of the second apparatus], and
+the second apparatus transmits to the first apparatus a second public key of the second apparatus, [the second public key being generated based on a second private key of the second apparatus] (AN: page 3, para.
+6);

 As per claim 29, the rejection of claim 27 is incorporated herein.
-Haque teaches: the second apparatus transmits to the first apparatus, a digital certificate associated with the second public key (Haque: para.
-4).
+AN teaches: the second apparatus transmits to the first apparatus, a digital certificate associated with the second public key (“the host node generates an RS (Router Solicitation) message having a digital signature and a public key certificate and a public key, and transmits the RS message to the access router.”
+AN.
+Abstract).

 As per claim 32, this claim defines an apparatus that corresponds to system of claim 27 and does not define beyond limitations of claim 27.
 Therefore, claim 32 is rejected with the same rational as in the rejection of claim 27.